LESLIE: Terri in Washington is on the line with a question about building a roof for deck. How can we help you with your project?

 LESLIE: Mm-hmm.
 And I mean the other thing is if one of the contractors has given you – I doubt there’s drawings associated.
 But say one contractor has been like, “Oh, here’s my sketch and here’s what I’m thinking of doing,” and you like what’s been presented, you can then use that.
 But really, an architect, this is where they come in; this is their forte.

-LESLIE: They’re going to help you determine materials.
+LESLIE: They’re going to help you determine materials for the roof for deck.
 It really will be exactly what you want.

 TERRI: That sounds wonderful.